ctwiebe23/PROTO/doc/techdoc/techdoc.md

 ### MOTORS

-`smallmotor`s can be made on ports three through six and `largemotor`s can be made on ports seven and eight.
+`smallmotor`s can be made on ports one through five (the GROVE ports) and `largemotor`s can be made on ports six and seven.

 The following actions are the same for both `smallmotor`s and `largemotor`s.